-- 236. In 2001, Michael Friedman then informed Richard and other Sackler Defendants that Purdue was setting up " "throughout Minnesota, funded by a " ."
-These programs asserted that ...
-"These programs asserted that ...
-"The Sackler Defendants were told by Purdue staff that these Minnesota programs would ... - 237.
-These actions reflect several varieties of Purdue's misconduct in Minnesota already described herein, including Purdue's concerted efforts to change Minnesota prescribers' traditional perception of the efficacy and safety of opioids (¶¶ 43-65), distributing materials on the under-treatment of pain to Minnesota health care providers (¶ 64), minimizing the addiction risk of opioid use in communications with Minnesota health care providers (¶¶ 112-125), and Purdue's propagation of the misleading concept of "pseudoaddiction" in Minnesota. (¶¶ 127-141)
+236. In 2001, Michael Friedman then informed Richard and other Sackler Defendants that Purdue was setting up "educational pain management programs" throughout Minnesota, funded by a "significant unrestricted grant from Purdue."
+These programs asserted that Minnesota health care providers' reluctance to prescribe opioids was misplaced, that patient pain was being under-treated, and that Minnesota health care providers could treat "the pseudoaddict."
+The Sackler Defendants were told by Purdue staff that these Minnesota programs would serve as a model that was being replicated by Purdue in other states.

+237. These actions reflect several varieties of Purdue's misconduct in Minnesota already described herein, including Purdue's concerted efforts to change Minnesota prescribers' traditional perception of the efficacy and safety of opioids (¶¶ 43-65), distributing materials on the under-treatment of pain to Minnesota health care providers (¶ 64), minimizing the addiction risk of opioid use in communications with Minnesota health care providers (¶¶ 112-125), and Purdue's propagation of the misleading concept of "pseudoaddiction" in Minnesota. (¶¶ 127-141)

-- ii.
-The Sackler Defendants Had Knowledge of OxyContin's Risk of Abuse and Addiction as Early as 1999, But Intentionally Blamed Individuals Instead of Directing Purdue to Address the Risk Its Opioid Products Created. - 238.
-The Sackler Defendants knew since at least 1999 that prescription opioids lead to addiction, and specifically that OxyContin could be, and was, abused.
+ii.
+The Sackler Defendants Had Knowledge of OxyContin's Risk of Abuse and Addiction as Early as 1999, But Intentionally Blamed Individuals Instead of Directing Purdue to Address the Risk Its Opioid Products Created.

+238. The Sackler Defendants knew since at least 1999 that prescription opioids lead to addiction, and specifically that OxyContin could be, and was, abused.
 In November 1999, a Purdue sales representative wrote to a Purdue executive reporting widespread abuse and street sales of OxyContin.
-Purdue's general counsel told another company official in early 1999 that the company had "," and Michael Friedman forwarded some of these references to Richard Sackler. - 239.
-In January 2001, Richard Sackler received an email from a Purdue sales representative describing a community meeting at a local high school organized by mothers whose children overdosed on OxyContin and died.
-The sales representative reported that
+Purdue's general counsel told another company official in early 1999 that the company had "picked up references to abuse of our opioid products on the internet," and Michael Friedman forwarded some of these references to Richard Sackler.

+239. In January 2001, Richard Sackler received an email from a Purdue sales representative describing a community meeting at a local high school organized by mothers whose children overdosed on OxyContin and died.
+The sales representative reported that "[s]tatements were made that OxyContin sales were at the expense of dead children and the only difference between heroin and OxyContin is that you can get OxyContin from a doctor."

 240. In February 2001, a federal prosecutor reported 59 deaths from OxyContin in a single state.
-Richard Sackler's reaction, in an email to Purdue executives, was that "
+Richard Sackler's reaction, in an email to Purdue executives, was that "[t]his is not too bad.
+It could have been far worse."

-241. At the end of 2000, Time Magazine published an article about OxyContin deaths, 64 and Purdue employees told Richard Sackler they were concerned.
+241. At the end of 2000, Time Magazine published an article about OxyContin deaths, and Purdue employees told Richard Sackler they were concerned.
 Richard responded in early 2001 with a message to his staff.
-He wrote that Time's coverage of people who lost their lives to OxyContin was not "and the deaths were the fault of "grant problem"," not
+He wrote that Time's coverage of people who lost their lives to OxyContin was not "balanced," and the deaths were the fault of "the drug addicts," not

-64 Timothy Roche, The Potent Perils of a Miracle Drug, Time Magazine (Dec.
+&lt;sup>64 Timothy Roche, The Potent Perils of a Miracle Drug, Time Magazine (Dec.
 31, 2000), available at http://content.time.com/time/magazine/article/0,9171,93319,00.html.